kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 library("ggplot2")
 ```

-We also need to define a function that calculates the percentage of variance explained my each term in the linear mixed model.
+We also need to define a function that calculates the percentage of variance explained by each term in the linear mixed model.
 We will use it later:

 ```r
 #' Calculate the proportion of variance explaned by different factors in a lme4 model